Dacia Maraini: Career

 In 1966, Maraini, Moravia and Enzo Siciliano founded the del Porcospino ("Porcupine") theatrical company which had as its mission the production of new Italian plays.
 They included her own La famiglia normale, Moravia's L'intervista, Siciliano's Tazza, and works by Carlo Emilio Gadda, Goffredo Parise, J. Rodolfo Wilcock and Tornabuoni.
-In 1971 he signed the Open letter to L'Espresso on the Pinelli case against the police officer Luigi Calabresi.
+In 1971 she signed the Open letter to L'Espresso on the Pinelli case against the police officer Luigi Calabresi.
 In 1973, she helped to found the Teatro della Maddalena which was run by women only.

 Maraini directed L'amore coniugale from 1969 to 1973, her only feature film.
-In 1976 Maraini directed the films Mio padre amore mio ("My father my love"), Aborto: parlano le donne ("Abortion: women speak out"), Le ragazze di Capoverde ("The young women of Capoverde") and Ritratti di donne africane ("Portraits of African Women"), a three part series.
+In 1976 Maraini directed the films Mio padre amore mio ("My father my love"), Aborto: parlano le donne ("Abortion: women speak out"), Le ragazze di Capoverde ("The young women of Capoverde") and Ritratti di donne africane ("Portraits of African Women"), a three-part series.

-Maraini's writing in film includes the screenplay for Love Problems (1968), the screenplay for Kill the Fatted Calf and Roast It (1970), a script collaboration for Arabian Nights (1974), the documentary Aborto: Parlano le donne (1976), the screenplay for the TV Movie documentary Abrami in Africa (1976), the TV series documentary Ritratti di donne africane (1977), the screenplay for The Story of Piera (1983), and the screenplay for La bocca (1990).
+Maraini's writing in film includes the screenplay for Love Problems (1968), the screenplay for Kill the Fatted Calf and Roast It (1970), a script collaboration for Arabian Nights (1974), the documentary Aborto: Parlano le donne (1976), the screenplay for the TV movie documentary Abrami in Africa (1976), the TV series documentary Ritratti di donne africane (1977), the screenplay for The Story of Piera (1983), and the screenplay for La bocca (1990).

-Maraini has begun acting, recently appearing in Io sono nata viaggiando (2013) and narrating Caro Paolo (2013).
+Maraini has begun acting, appearing in Io sono nata viaggiando (2013) and narrating Caro Paolo (2013).
 She also appeared as herself in The Many Women of Fassbinder (1997), Midnight Journal (1990), Sophia: Ieri, oggi, domani (2007), Kulturzeit (2012), and Tutte le storie di Piera (2013).

 Later life

-Maraini is a prolific and well-known writer who continues to produce works today.
+Maraini continues to produce works.
 Her most recent novel, Vita mia: Giappone, 1943.
 Memorie di una bambina italiana in un campo di prigionia, was published in 2023.